 We help students and their families finance their education at CHU.
 From applying for aid to managing unmet financial cost, we’ll provide you with guidance, resources and advice at every step along the way.
+Financial aid available for those who qualify and apply.

 The Financial Aid Office (FAO) administers a variety of federal and institutional programs.
 If you are in need of financial assistance, you are highly encouraged to complete the necessary paperwork by the appropriate deadlines.
 This website has been designed to provide you with information you may need about types and sources of financial aid, deadlines, how to contact staff and links to other important resources.